This Christmas (Donny Hathaway song): Certifications and sales

-Other cover versions
+Other versions

-After the 1991 release of Atco Records' Soul Christmas, the song became particularly notable for the popularity of its numerous covers by other artists, particularly well-known pop, smooth jazz and R&B artists.
-Prior to this re-release, artists who recorded cover versions included The Whispers, The Temptations, Gladys Knight & the Pips, as well as Patti LaBelle, who titled a Christmas album after the song.
-A previously unheard recording of the song by Diana Ross from 1974 was released on Motown Records' compilation album Christmas in the City in 1993.
-In 1996, Patti LaBelle performed the song at the lighting of the American National Christmas Tree.
-During the performance her backing singers failed to appear, yet a frustrated LaBelle carried on without her entourage before President Clinton appeared to light the tree.
+The song has been covered by multiple artists including Patti LaBelle and Diana Ross.
+After the songs inclusion on Atco Records' 1991 reissue of Soul Christmas, the song gained popularity for its numerous covers by other artists, particularly well-known pop, smooth jazz and R&B artists.

+LaBelle performed the song at the lighting of the American National Christmas Tree in 1996.
+During the performance, her backing singers failed to appear with a frustrated LaBelle noting so onstage.

 Christina Aguilera is among several artists who have covered the song over the years.

 Christina Aguilera recorded a cover of the song for her third studio album My Kind of Christmas (2000).
-It was released as a promotional single in November 2023.
-The song was later certified gold by IFPI Danmark for selling over 45,000 units.
+The song was certified gold by IFPI Danmark for selling over 45,000 units.

 In 2001, Destiny's Child released a cover of the song for their studio album, 8 Days of Christmas.
 Entertainment Weekly critic Chris Willman described the band's rendition as "solid".
 Elliott Yamin released his version as his debut single in December 2006, which reached No. 21 on Billboard's Adult Contemporary chart.

 A cover of the song by Chris Brown, recorded for the 2007 film of the same name, peaked at No. 62 on the Billboard Hot 100 chart and was certified Platinum by the RIAA.